 The Allee House

-The Allee House, which is located on refuge property just east of the Dutch Neck Road/Route 9 intersection, is the refuge's historic treasure.
+The Allee House, which is located on refuge property (Point 11 on the Virtual Tour map), is the refuge's historic treasure.
 It was built in the mid-1750's by Abraham Allee, the son of a French Huguenot (followers of Calvinism who were persecuted in France for their religious beliefs), and is considered to be among the finest examples of an early Delaware farmhouse.

 The house remained in the Allee family for several generations before it was sold in 1828 to pay off a legal debt.
 It was owned by several prominent Delaware families before being sold to the United States government in 1962.
 In 1971, it was listed on the National Register of Historic Places.